callumrollo/callumrollo.github.io/content/articles/cycle_touring.md

 - Aero bars are also very nice, let you rest on your elbows
 - I use SPD pedals to keep my feet in position
 - Loading panniers on a front rack can help keep the wheel down when climbing
-- Having an barbag/small feedbag you can reach while riding is good for keeping fueled
+- Having an barbag/small feedbag you can reach while riding is good for keeping fuelled
 - When you pack for a trip, aim to have at least 10 % free space in your bags.
 You will never pack this efficiently again and will need space for food/rubbish/wet clothes
 - Setup your bike for comfort over speed.
 - A second pair of open shoes (sandals/slides/flip-flops) are a huge quality of life improvement for evenings/breaks
 - Make sure you can use your tools and that e.g. spare tube is correct size and valve
 # Software and navigation

 I use "organic maps" offline maps for android as my primary navigation tool.
-This is preferably to google/apple maps as you can download the regions you will cycle in ahead of time.
+This is preferable to google/apple maps as you can download the regions you will cycle in ahead of time.
 You just need some storage space on your phone.
 The entirety of the UK takes up a couple of GBs, equivalent to a film or ~ 20 albums of music.

-While on the bike, I have my phone in aeroplane mode to cut down on battery usage. maps.me just uses location data from the phone GPS, which is not disabled by aeroplane mode.
+While on the bike, I have my phone in aeroplane mode to cut down on battery usage. organic maps just uses location data from the phone GPS, which is not disabled by aeroplane mode.
 I will often record my route on strava too, which takes some battery.
 I like to use a phone holder on my handlebars for ease of access.
 But often make do with a cycle jersey pocket.

 When not wanting to look at a screen, I have used komoot with turn-by-turn navigation over bone conduction bluetooth headphones (I used trekx titanium) so as not to block my ears.
 This works pretty well.